 In the past few months, prices of almost every essential commodity have seen a hike as the companies are passing on higher prices to consumers as they deal with high input costs.

 In India, inflation has emerged as a major concern over the last few months.
-Shaktikanta Das made an assuring statement while announcing the decision to increase the repo rate, he said “We, in the RBI, remain steadfast in our commitment to contain inflation and support growth.
+Shaktikanta Das made an assuring statement while he announced the decision to increase the repo rate for the first time in 2022.
+He said “We, in the RBI, remain steadfast in our commitment to contain inflation and support growth.
 Inflation must be tamed in order to keep the Indian economy resolute on its course to sustained and inclusive growth.
 The biggest contribution to overall macroeconomic and financial stability as well as sustainable growth would come from our effort to maintain price stability.”